Libor: Introduction

 The London Interbank Offered Rate (LIBOR) came into widespread use in the 1970s as a reference interest rate for transactions in offshore Eurodollar markets.

 In 1984, it became apparent that an increasing number of banks were trading actively in a variety of relatively new market instruments, notably interest rate swaps, foreign currency options and forward rate agreements.
 While recognizing that such instruments brought more business and greater depth to the London Inter-bank market, bankers worried that future growth could be inhibited unless a measure of uniformity was introduced.
 In October 1984, the British Bankers' Association (BBA)—working with other parties, such as the Bank of England—established various working parties, which eventually culminated in the production of the BBA standard for interest rate swaps, or "BBAIRS" terms.
 Part of this standard included the fixing of BBA interest-settlement rates, the predecessor of BBA Libor.
 From 2 September 1985, the BBAIRS terms became standard market practice.
 BBA Libor fixings did not commence officially before 1 January 1986.
 Before that date, however, some rates were fixed for a trial period commencing in December 1984.

 Member banks are international in scope, with more than sixty nations represented among its 223 members and 37 associated professional firms as of 2008.
-Seventeen banks for example currently contribute to the fixing of US Dollar Libor.
+Seventeen banks for example contributed at one point to the fixing of US Dollar Libor.
 The panel contains the following member banks: